20 Fun Preschool Activities Using Everyday Items

 Required: Small bag and paper

-For those little ones that cannot read yet, make a scavenger hunt list with pictures you have drawn on a sheet of paper.
+A picture scavenger hunt is one of the best preschool games and is great for exploring.
+For those little ones that cannot read yet, make a scavenger hunt list with pictures on a sheet of paper.
+For those that can read, this is a fun way to practice their literacy skills.
 Here are ideas that you could draw for them: a feather, small stone, acorn, maple leaf, oak leaf, various leaf designs in your area, small twig or stick, dead bug (draw him with legs up) pinecone, flower (only if they can pick one), worm, pieces of grass, clover leaf and any other ideas you can come up with.
-Make sure that you go over the list with them just incase your not the World’s Best Drawer.
-That’s okay, we’re all blessed with special gifts, and at least you’re the World’s Best Parent.

 R. Scheel, Fun-Attic, Inc.